Aztec Banner / Pegasus Banner

 HOW THE ADVANTAGE WORKS:

-- Aztec Banner and its companion, Pegasus Banner, feature four card symbols (spade, heart, diamond and club) above the reels.
-When a 2-high banner card symbol lands fully on the reels, it activates the corresponding card symbol above for the next seven spins.
-Each activated card symbol that lands on the reels below gets replaced with a sliding banner.
-At the end of each spin, all of the sliding banners open up to reveal a random identical symbol.
-If the spade, heart, diamond and club symbols are all activated, that means when those symbols land on the reels below, they all get replaced with the same matching symbol, which can lead to big line hits.
+- Aztec Banner and its companion game, Pegasus Banner, each feature four card symbols — spade, heart, diamond, and club — displayed above the reels.
+When a 2-high banner card symbol lands fully on the reels, it activates its matching card symbol above for the next seven spins.
+During this time, any activated symbol that lands on the reels below transforms into a sliding banner, which opens at the end of the spin to reveal a random matching symbol.
+If all four card symbols are active at once, every one that lands below changes into the same symbol, creating the potential for some truly massive line hits!

-- Any three of the card symbols above the reels are activated (look for a meter below the card symbol indicating how many spins are remaining).
+- Play when any three card symbols above the reels are active — you’ll see a small meter below each card symbol showing how many spins remain for that activation.

-- If you want to be more aggressive, you can play if there are two card symbols activated with five or more spins remaining in both.
-This is a higher variance play, but the times you get a third activated card symbol will more than make up for your losses.
+- If you prefer a more aggressive approach, you can also play when two card symbols are active, as long as both have five or more spins remaining.
+It’s a higher-variance setup, but the times you activate a third card symbol can easily make up for the smaller losses in between.

 Additional notes

-- This isn’t an all-ways-pay game, so you need to form line hits.
+- Keep in mind, this isn’t an all-ways-pay game — you still need to form line hits to win.

 - A full screen of sliding banners can pay up to 240x if it reveals the premium symbol.
-I’ve never gotten that before, but I have had 100x line hits.
+While that’s rare, it’s possible to land 100x line hits with the right setup.

-- Landing a 2-high banner symbol for a card symbol that is already activated will reset the spins remaining on that counter back to seven.
+- If a 2-high banner symbol lands for a card that’s already active, it will reset that card’s spin counter back to seven.

-- You can look directly on the bet pad to see how many of the card symbols are activated.
-I recommend checking any time you see two.
+- You can check the bet pad to see how many card symbols are currently active — it’s worth taking a look any time you notice two active symbols.

-- This game usually comes in multiple denominations, so be sure to check them all for plays.
+- Finally, this game is often available in multiple denominations, so be sure to check them all for potential plays.